Melbourne Heart record strong win over Wellington Phoenix

+Melbourne Heart notched up their second A-League win with a 2-1 result over Wellington Phoenix at AAMI Park this afternoon.
 John Aloisi marked his first start for the club by netting in the 50th minute before Brazilian Alex Terra scored his first Heart goal 16 minutes later.

 Wellington vice-captain Tim Brown pulled one back for his side with 15 minutes remaining but the Heart held on to record maximum points.

 Venue: AAMI Park, Melbourne Crowd: 5,698 Referee: Peter Green Yellow cards:MH - nil WP - Manny Muscat 45+2'

 The Heart were promising early and came close to an opener in the 5th minute when Josip Skoko's free-kick was met by a glancing Simon Colosimo header but fortunately for the Phoenix just missed the target.

 Most of the play was in the Heart's half and things were looking ominous for the visitors but it was Wellington who came closest to scoring when in the 16th minute Leo Bertos sent a cross in from the right flank where Chris Greenacre was only inches away from knocking it past Clint Bolton.

 It was then that Heart had a reshuffle when young defender Brendan Hamill had to come off with what appeared to be a groin injury and Dutchman Rutger W?rm entered the fray, pushing Matt Thompson back to central defence.